bvpipare18/Flask_Blog/03_Forms_Validations.md

         ```

     Because we haven't specified that URL to be post request so we can solve this issue by mentioning it as POST request.

+11. After solving the above issue
+    We will face an  "Exception: Install 'email_validator' for email validation support."
+    To fix this, just run "pip install email-validator" in your terminal.
+That should fix it.